 Finite element models were developed to assess the expected lateral force on panel fasteners and validated against the deflection measured during for experimental strip test.
-The system that was modeled consisted of a single tributary width of panel, with a single bolt centered on each end (Figure 1).
-In this configuration, the panel acts undergoes beam action and catenary forces are developed, resulting in both a withdrawal force and a lateral force on the fastener (Figure 2).
+Appendix F contains a free body diagram of the experimental configuration and plots of (a) mid-span displacement vs. pressure and (b) catenary force vs. pressure.
+The system that was modeled consisted of a single tributary width of panel, with a single bolt centered on each end (Figure 11).
+In this configuration, the panel acts undergoes beam action and catenary forces are developed, resulting in both a withdrawal force and a lateral force on the fastener (Figure 12).
 Each model was tested under two load configurations: toward the building and away from the building.